ajy25/TableMage/docs/intro.rst

 .. currentmodule:: tablemage

+TableMage is a Python package for low-code/conversational clinical data science.

 Domain expertise is extremely valuable in data science and quantitative research.
 However, experts in fields such as medicine and healthcare often lack the necessary statistical and computational experience to analyze data on their own.